%%

 How does this apply to probability?

 For independent events, multiply probabilities.
-50% chance of rain, 80% chance of traffic if raining: 0.50 × 0.80 = 0.40 = 40% chance of both.
+A 50% chance of rain combined with an 80% chance of traffic if raining: 0.50 × 0.80 = 0.40 = 40% chance of both occurring.

 Is taking 50% of 200% possible?

 Yes.
 0.50 × 2.00 = 1.00 = 100%.
-Percentages can exceed 100%.
-This comes up in growth rates and returns.
+Percentages can exceed 100%, and percentage of percentage calculations remain valid.

 How do tax-on-tax scenarios work?